HoratioZhang/JHUCollectandCleanData/README.md

 <h1>Codebook</h1>

 In file analysis_results.txt, there is a dataframe of 561 columns and 36 rows.
+Each line stands for a type of activity or subject.

 The 561 columns are the 561 elements of the data vectors.

 First 6 rows refers the means in 6 activity types.
 1 to 6 are WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

 The 7th to 28th rows refers to the subjects of training.
 2, 4,...42.

 The 29th to 36th rows refers to the sujbects of testing.
 1,3...17.